John Yardley, lead Mercury engineer, dies

-"John Yardley was one of the best engineers around and a great manager to work for," said Guenter Wendt, Pad Leader during the Mercury Gemini and Apollo programs, in an interview with collectSPACE.
+"John Yardley was one of the best engineers around and a great manager to work for," Guenter Wendt, Pad Leader during the Mercury, Gemini and Apollo programs, said in an interview.
 "He always challenged you to get it right.
 If not he sent you back to the books."

-"I remember one time I went to his office with some problems regarding a metal bracket," continued Wendt.
+"I remember one time when I went to his office with some problems regarding a metal bracket," recalled Wendt.
 "He told me to either put the stress analysis figures up on his blackboard or come back when I had them.
 I never went to him unprepared again.
-He was great man and a great friend that I will miss very much," Wendt said.
+He was great man and a great friend that I will miss very much."

 "His vision, talent and dedication helped ensure that our spacecraft would be safe and that our missions would be successful," Young said.

-Yardley returned to the private sector in 1981 re-joining McDonnell Douglas Astronautics Company in 1981 as president.
+Yardley returned to the private sector in 1981, rejoining the McDonnell Douglas Astronautics Company as president.
 In 1988, he became senior vice president of the McDonnell Douglas Corporation, a position he held until his retirement in 1989.

-Yardley is survived by a wife, one son, four daughters, nine grandchildren, and a great-granddaughter.
+Yardley is survived by a wife, a son, four daughters, nine grandchildren and a great-granddaughter.
 Funeral services will be held on Friday in Ballwin, Missouri.

-Memorial contributions may be made to the American Cancer Society, 4207 Lindell Boulevard, St. Louis, Mo.
-63108.
+Memorial donations can be made to the American Cancer Society in St. Louis, Missouri.